Greek word - (metanoeo G3340)

 KJV Example - "Repent; or else I will come unto thee quickly, and will fight against them with the sword of my mouth."
 (Revelation 2:16)

 The Greek word for repent, metanoeo, has a strange history in the early English Bible versions.
 It was first translated as "do penance" by John Wycliffe in 1395.
 Penance is a practice of the Roman Catholic church.
 John Wycliffe was Roman Catholic.
 The next two English versions (Coverdale 1525 and Tyndale 1535) translate it as convert.
 Convert means to turn around, to transform, to change.
 Then the Bishop's Bible 1568, the Geneva Bible 1587, and the King James Version 1611 have it as repent.
 Why was it changed from convert to repent?
-Repent has always carried with it the idea of regret, not change.
+Repent has always carried with it the idea of regret, not change, so it is quite different than convert.

 This word is often misused in the church.

 Like English words, sometimes the meaning of Greek words change with time.
 This is one that did.
-By the time of the New Testament, metanoeo did not mean change of mind.
-It meant to change one's ways (metamellomai G3338 means to change one's mind).
+By the time of the New Testament, metanoeo did not mean to change one's mind.
+It meant to change one's ways.

-Repent in the Bible means to change a person's ways.
+In the Bible, repent means to change a person's ways.

 A sinner changing his ways is the solution for any sin.
 It is not about being sorry, begging for forgiveness, or saying that you will not sin any more.
 It is about an actual change: quitting the sin and doing what is right.